Nebraska

 Please describe any other standards work related to the science of reading with links, where applicable

-The NDE worked in collaboration with Educational Service Unit (ESU) staff developers and ELA educators to develop 2021 ELA Standards Rollout Resources, which includes a series of learning modules to accompany the revised standards.
+The NDE worked in collaboration with Educational Service Unit (ESU) staff developers and ELA educators to develop 2021 ELA Standards Rollout Resources, which include a series of learning modules to accompany the revised standards.
 The series provides information and resources about foundational skills and standards-aligned instruction and materials.

 Does your state have guidance or resources for families related to the science of reading?

 Yes.
 The NebraskaREADS website has tools and resources for families.
 The Read-At-Home Plan for Student Success is a widely accessed resource that is available in six languages.
 It provides at-home activities that are organized by phonological awareness, phonics, fluency, vocabulary, and comprehension.
-The Nebraska Department of Education also released NebraskaREADS: Summer Reading Adventure.
-This document includes carefully crafted early literacy resources to make learning fun over the summer months.

 Do you have policy or guidance regarding how to leverage evidence-based practices to support secondary students?

-Yes.
-The NDE, in partnership with TNTP, offers Foundational Literacy for Grades 6-12 for secondary educators.
-Participants complete 6 online modules and attend a 2-day in-person capstone workshop.
-Foundational Literacy for Grades 6-12.
+The NDE, in partnership with TNTP, offered a Foundational Literacy for Grades 6-12 for secondary educators.
+Participants completed 6 online modules and attended a 2-day in-person capstone workshop.
+Another collaboration with Student Achievement Partners also provided a course: Improving Reading for Older Students.
+Through special funding, the course was provided to all 17 of our Educational Service Units throughout Nebraska.

 Does your state have state-developed guidance documents or training courses related to the science of reading and Multilingual learners?